Spanish tax return: modelo 210

 If you own property in Spain as a Belgian resident, you are obliged to pay Spanish taxes.
 Spanish non-resident tax will then apply to you.
 This means you have to periodically declare your income.
 This article discusses how and when to file your Spanish non-resident tax return.

-Read more about non-resident tax in Spain.
+Read more about calculating non-resident tax in Spain.

 How do I file Spanish tax returns?